 Cornell's Binding Early Decision application process is for anyone who knows for sure that Cornell Law School is the school they most want to attend.
 In order to apply through the Binding Early Decision process, you must:

 We will send out our decisions no later January 1, 2015 for Round I and March 1, 2015 for Round II.

 We apply the same admission standards during our early decision and regular decision processes.
 However, we will view it as a positive aspect of your application that you have committed to attend if you are admitted.

 Yes.
-Your file does not need to be complete with test scores until November 15, 2013 for Round I and January 15, 2014, making it possible to take either test.
+Your file does not need to be complete with test scores until November 15, 2014 for Round I and January 15, 2015 for Round II, making it possible to take either test.